Freiling87/CCU/CCU/Scratchpad.md

 This would really only make sense with a Stop & Frisk mod.
 ##			C	Movie Screen
 Allow Text like Sign
-#		C	Player Utilities
-This might need to be its own mod
-##		C	Mouse3 Bind to command followers
-- Target
-  - Ground - All Stand Guard
-  - Agent - All Attack
-  - Self - All Follow
-- Could also be an item or SA
-##		C	Mutators to omit Vanilla content when custom is available
-- If designer has added customs to be Roamers, or Hide in Bushes, etc., have some mutators to exclude Vanilla types from those spawning behaviors
-##		C	Save Chunk Pack configuration between loads
-- I.e., only deactivate chunk packs when the player says so!
-  - This is useful but doesn't belong in CCU, it belongs in a QOL mod
-##		C	Show Chunk info on Mouseover in Map mode
-- When in gameplay map view, mouseover a chunk to see its name and author in the unused space in the margins.
-  - Gives credit to author
-  - Helps identify gamebreaking chunks, allowing you to not use the chunk pack or notify their author.
-    - This is useful but doesn't belong in CCU, it belongs in a QOL mod
-#		Notes dump - Anything below here
-Removed from Readme

-##			Roamer Traits
-- Add a trait to have that NPC show up in the list of available roaming NPCs in various districts.
-  - E.g., make Junkie, add Roamer_Slums.
-Then make a level and in Features, his name will pop up.
-[Maybe possible through Trait OnAdded/OnRemoved behaviors]
-  - Could also have this create a mutator with Custom Roamers, allowing designers to affect vanilla gameplay with new NPCs
-  - LevelEditor.customCharacterList has all customs saved.
-Iterate through this and find appropriate traits, then add through RandomAgents.fillAgents